Sydney to Cairns Experience

 - Local K'gari and Barrier Reef taxes (approx $20 each - subject to change)

 - Return airport transfer

 20 nights of accommodation are included.
 You will stay for 13 nights in shared backpacker hostels all on the East Coast of Australia including a resort and a beachfront hostel.
-3 nights will be spent on an overnight bus, 2 nights sailing around the Whitsunday Islands and 2 nights camping on Fraser Island.
+3 nights will be spent on an overnight bus, 2 nights sailing around the Whitsunday Islands and 2 nights camping on K'gari.
 Private room upgrades are available for an extra cost.
 Please contact us to find out more.

 The majority of the journeys on the tour will be by coach.
 The coaches used are modern and comfortable, with USB sockets, wifi (connection dependant) and reclining seats.

 The overnight coaches also have even more legroom (more than most airlines!), as well as reclining seats, so you'll get a great nights sleep.